ohasis/eng100dr-planetflip/Team-Contract.md

 **Haikun**
 - I want to create a game that let more people know and learn about the SDGs.

+**Umar Khan**
+- I hope to use Construct3 to create a mobile game that will increase awareness for positive climate actions.

 ## Values
 - Maintaining open communication amongst the group